Kate Anderson

 Kate Anderson took an unexpected path to become a clean energy leader.
 In high school, she yearned to become an astronaut, which led her to study aerospace engineering at MIT and join the Air Force.
 She soon found herself overseeing satellite launches for the military in New Mexico.
 Her exposure to that area’s strong environmental principles soon sparked a new passion.
 “They have this wonderful tradition of green buildings: from adobe houses and straw bale houses to ‘Earthships’ made of old tires,” she recalls.
 “While I was there, my interest turned from space back to Earth, because I saw the importance of these sustainable building techniques.”

 To pursue a career in sustainability, Anderson returned to school for a Master’s degree in renewable energy.
-While still working on that degree, she was interviewed and offered a job at NREL—where she immediately felt at home.
+While still working on that degree, she was interviewed and offered a job at NLR—where she immediately felt at home.
 “That interview was the first time in my career I’d been asked what I’m passionate about and what I want to do,” Anderson says.
 “I feel like that’s what makes NREL really special… everyone’s here because they’re super passionate about what they’re doing, and we all believe we’re working together to save the world.”

-When Anderson arrived at NREL, Renewable Energy Integration and Optimization (REopt) was just starting as a spreadsheet tool run by a single researcher.
+When Anderson arrived at NLR, Renewable Energy Integration and Optimization (REopt) was just starting as a spreadsheet tool run by a single researcher.
 Under Anderson’s leadership, the REopt team grew to 20 people with diverse backgrounds, all of whom helped develop REopt into a valuable software program for calculating the ideal mix of energy sources and storage devices for a building or campus.
 This REopt software tool shows users the best options to cost effectively save energy, reduce carbon emissions, and maintain power during grid outages.
 Anderson and her team have expanded REopt to include more forms of renewable energy and predict impacts of energy choices on resilience, carbon emissions, and jobs or economic factors.
 Today, the tool has over 40,000 users around the world.

 After the initial public release four years ago, it became clear that getting REopt to make good recommendations was easier than getting users to follow them.
-That’s why Anderson’s current research, at NREL and in her PhD program at the Colorado School of Mines, focuses on incorporating the social and behavioral aspects of energy decisions into modeling tools.
-Anderson works to push NREL’s clean energy innovations into the real world.
+That’s why Anderson’s current research, at NLR and in her PhD program at the Colorado School of Mines, focuses on incorporating the social and behavioral aspects of energy decisions into modeling tools.
+Anderson works to push NLR’s clean energy innovations into the real world.
 Her research examines the technical aspects of clean energy technology as well as the economic, policy, and behavioral factors that affect a technology’s uptake and use.

-Anderson continues to enjoy the positive and supportive work environment at NREL and has transitioned from mentee to mentor—though she regularly learns new things from the young women she mentors.
-While only about 30% of NREL’s research staff are women, her team is one of the most diverse, with equal numbers of men and women.
+Anderson continues to enjoy the positive and supportive work environment at NLR and has transitioned from mentee to mentor—though she regularly learns new things from the young women she mentors.
+While only about 30% of NLR’s research staff are women, her team is one of the most diverse, with equal numbers of men and women.
 “It makes us stronger,” she says.
 She plans to continue her inclusive hiring practices in her position as Chief of Staff.
 “We can get to 90% clean energy with all of the technology we have now,” Anderson says, “But the gap between where we are now and what’s technically viable is all about people.”